mindspore-ai/mindpandas/README.md

 ### Confirming System Environment Information

-The following table lists the environment required for installing, compiling and running MindPandas:
+The following table lists the environment required for installing, compiling and running MindSpore Pandas:

 | software |             version              |
 | :------: |:--------------------------------:|